 The STI-SCA uses the SPC Token from step-1 to obtain a CA certificate (i.e., an STI certificate but with BasicConstraints CA boolean is true) from an STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.

 Once it has obtained a CA certificate from an STI-CA, the STI-SCA can issue delegate certificates to VoIP Entities.
 Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at an STI-CA’s trusted root certificate.
-The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate.
-Either the scope is contained in the certificate by value (as shown in Figure 4.1), or the authorizations are provided through [draft-ietf-stir-certificates-ocsp].
+The issued delegate certificate authorizes the VoIP Entity to sign PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate.
+Either the scope is contained in the certificate by value (as shown in Figure 4.1), or the authorizations are provided to a relying party separate from the certificate via the OCSP-based mechanism per [draft-ietf-stir-certificates-ocsp].

 Figure 4.1 – Delegate Certificate Management Flow

 Figure 4.1 shows the case where the STI-SCA issues a delegate end-entity certificate to the VoIP entity.
 The STI-SCA can also issue a delegate CA certificate to a V-SCA hosted by a non-SHAKEN VoIP Entity such as a reseller.
 The reseller can then use the delegate CA certificate as the parent to additional child delegate certificates issued to the reseller’s customers.
-The scope of these child certificates must be encompassed by the scope of the parent delegate CA certificate.
+In the case of certificates at both the V-SCA and end-entity level that contain the TNAuthList by value, the scope of these child certificates must be encompassed by the scope of the parent delegate CA certificate.
+Such a check is not applicable to certificates at the V-SCA level or at both V-SCA and end-entity (or next-level V-SCA) that contain the AIA extension referencing an OCSP status server, since there is no TN authorization information in the certificates themselves (TN authorizations are managed by separate procedures as described in Clause 5.3.7).

 Delegate Certificates and Full Attestation